Leo Tolstoy

 2

 If I were to kill an animal—a dog, a bird, a frog, an insect even—then, strictly speaking, it is still unthinkable that my angry or thoughtless action could turn this being into nothingness, or rather, could turn into nothingness the primordial force thanks to which this amazing phenomenon appeared before us in all its energy and joie de vivre only a minute ago.
-But on the other hand, it is not possible that millions of animals of all kinds, entering life at every moment in their limitless diversity, full of strength and drive, could never have existed before the act of their birth, beginning their existence from nothingness.
+And, looking at it from another side, it is not possible that millions of animals of all kinds, entering life at every moment in their limitless diversity, full of strength and drive, could never have existed before the act of their birth, beginning their existence from nothingness.
 If I see that one thing disappears from my sight no one knows where, and another appears from no one knows where, and in addition both the one and other has the same form and essence, an identical character, differing only in its material, which is, by the way, ceaselessly discarded and replaced throughout the duration of its existence—then a hypothesis naturally comes to mind that that which is disappearing and that which is taking its place are one and the same being, which experiences only a slight transformation, the renewal of the form of its existence, and so it follows that what is death for the species is sleep for the individual.

 — Schopenhauer